AssafSinger94/dino-tracker/README.md

-# DINO-Tracker: Taming DINO for Self-Supervised Point Tracking in a Single Video
+# DINO-Tracker: Taming DINO for Self-Supervised Point Tracking in a Single Video (ECCV 2024)

 ## [<a href="https://dino-tracker.github.io/" target="_blank">Project Page</a>] [<a href="https://arxiv.org/abs/2403.14548" target="_blank">arXiv</a>]